 a) Presents the message about "Packages are reinstalling in the background..." - expand that to use it in more places, give updated progress...

 b) The file_notice() function that presents important messages that the GUI user needs to look at and clear - use it judiciously for telling when something important has finished.

 c) Re-engineer "inline GUI" code that is doing real stuff so that it works away in the background and uses (a) and (b) as appropriate to communicate with the user.

-#5 Updated by Steve Beaver almost 5 years ago
+#5 Updated by Steve Beaver over 5 years ago

 The progress system used in pkg_mgr_install.php will allow the user to navigate away from the page, then come back later and pick up the progress.
 I may encapsulate this system to make it easy to use on other pages, but I need to finish the system base firmware update first.
 It does store the progress in a server file and fetch it via ajax.